 Language plays an essential role in our daily lives and we work hard to develop our children’s communication skills in as natural a way as possible.
 This is done by giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.

 Literacy development involves encouraging children to link sounds and letters and to begin to read and write.
 Children are given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest.
 When children are ready, we also begin a phonics programme that aims to provide each child with a firm foundation on which to build early reading and writing skills.

 We help children to start to develop their mathematical understanding in a broad range of contexts.
 This is achieved through a wide range of activities from counting cups, to identifying shapes and learning about weights and measurements.
 This in turn allows them to explore, enjoy, learn, practice and talk about their developing understanding.

 Understanding of the World

-Set in Smallwood’s extensive grounds, the nursery offers a unique environment that is both safe yet allows children to explore and make sense of the world.
+Set in Smallwood’s extensive grounds, the pre-school offers a unique environment that is both safe yet allows children to explore and make sense of the world.
 When the weather permits we undertake nature walks, picnics and outdoor lessons, as well as allowing children to undertake practical ‘experiments’ and work with a range of materials.